Eastern Oregon University: Tuition

-To receive EOU Awards or EOU Foundation Scholarships students must have a current FAFSA on file.

-Faculty

-EOU employs over one hundred full-time faculty.
-They are organized under the Associated Academic Professionals (AAP) Local 6200.

 Accreditation

-EOU is accredited by the Northwest Commission on Colleges and Universities, The International Assembly for Collegiate Business Education IACBE, and the National Council for Accreditation of Teacher Education.
+The university has been accredited by the Northwest Commission on Colleges and Universities and its predecessor entities since 1931.
+The school's bachelor and masters business programs are accredited by the International Assembly for Collegiate Business Education IACBE.

 Athletics

 The Eastern Oregon athletic teams are called the Mountaineers.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Cascade Collegiate Conference (CCC) for most of its sports since the 1993–94 academic year; while its football team competes in the Frontier Conference (but had previously competed as an Independent in the NCAA Division III ranks until the 2004 fall season).

-Eastern Oregon competes in 15 intercollegiate varsity sports: Men's sports include baseball (2019), basketball, cross country, football, soccer, track & field and volleyball; while women's sports include basketball, cross country, lacrosse (2019), soccer, softball, track & field, volleyball and wrestling.
+Eastern Oregon competes in 15 intercollegiate varsity sports: Men's sports include baseball (2019), basketball, cross country, football, soccer, track & field (indoor and outdoor), and wrestling; while women's sports include basketball, cross country, lacrosse (2019), soccer, softball, track & field (indoor and outdoor), volleyball and wrestling.

-Football

-Eastern Oregon's football team plays at Community Stadium located on campus.
-The La Grande High School football team also plays their home games there.